Our Position on Systemic Racial Injustice in Our Community

 Columbia University is a highly decentralized institution, and it is difficult for students to have their voices heard by the correct people.
 With the creation of the DEI chair position, we hope that this will provide a clear liaison for GSAS students, which will ensure that matters will be followed up on and those in question will be held accountable.
 The DEI Chair opens another avenue for reporting other than with Ombuds, EOAA, or the Office of Gender Based Misconduct.
 The DEI chair is a student advocate who will receive concerns students may have and if requested, will bring the issues to the appropriate people in higher administration.
 ASGC is currently working toward implementing reporting methods that will provide anonymity and prevent retaliation against students who decide to speak out.

 As a student representative body, we hold great responsibility and accountability for the well-being of all our constituents.
 Having that in mind, we are aware of the continuous discrimination and injustice towards specific members of our community, ASGC recognizes that we have also been complicit in perpetuating systemic injustice, both directly and indirectly.
 For example, due to clerical reasons and lack of flexibility, the Students of Color Alliance (SoCA) was removed as an ASGC-recognized student group for a short time in 2018; ASGC is committing to removing administrative and bureaucratic hurdles that can disproportionately affect underrepresented students and student groups and their success at Columbia.
+We have allowed and encouraged students to apply for Diversity Initiative Grants as independent entities, not requiring that they be part of an ASGC-recognized group.
 Additionally, ASGC also recognizes that awarding travel and student initiative grants evenly across the board to requestees can have disproportionate effects, which we will consciously take into account for future disbursement.
 Moving forward, we must actively work against institutionalized discrimination and racism; we pledge to continue to provide strong advocacy for all GSAS students, but especially for our underrepresented students and those particularly treated unfairly within our University system.